arion023/crossview_localisation_tensorflow-2.x/README.md

 I am using tensorflow==2.10 in the requirements due to its support for Windows Native, but it should also work with newer versions of TensorFlow.

-Added also requirements, but this was is for conda env with python 3.9 and configured like this:
+Added also requirements, but this is for conda env with python 3.9 configured like this:

 `conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0`